-In this article we provide you with real life examples of what basement leaks look like so that you can recognize the cause of the water in your basement.
+In this article, we provide you with real-life examples of what basement leaks look like so that you can recognize the cause of the water in your basement.
 This knowledge will speed up the process of getting the basement leak repaired if you have a leaking foundation.

 Introduction to basement leaks

-Having conducted thousands of basement / foundation inspections over the years, we have concluded that approximately 90% – 95% of the causes of a damp, wet basement are attributable to one or two of the “usual suspects” as illustrated below.
+Having conducted thousands of basement/foundation inspections over the years, we have concluded that approximately 90% – 95% of the causes of a damp, wet basement are attributable to one or two of the “usual suspects” as illustrated below.

 Caution: There are many ways by which water can enter your basement and/or penetrate your foundation; therefore, the waterproofing repair method chosen must address the precise cause of the water in your basement.
-Without visual confirmation of the actual problem, or without absolute confirmation of the source of the leak using diagnostic equipment, many homeowners pay for basement waterproofing work far in excess of what is actually required, including waterproofing work performed in the wrong location, or basement leak repairs that are not needed because the source of the water in the basement is not attributable to a problem with the foundation at all.
+Without visual confirmation of the actual problem, or without absolute confirmation of the source of the leak using diagnostic equipment, many homeowners pay for basement waterproofing work far in excess of what is actually required, including waterproofing in Singapore work performed in the wrong location, or basement leak repairs that are not needed because the source of the water in the basement is not attributable to a problem with the foundation at all.